scribbletune/scribbletune/README.md

 Scribbletune (WIP)
 ==================

-Generate musical patterns and export as MIDI files with Javascript
+Generate musical patterns using Javascript and export them as MIDI files with Node.js

 Run:
 npm install